Deducteam/hol2dk/README.md

 First generate `file.dg` and `file.mk` with:
 ```
-hol2dk dg $nb_parts file
-hol2dk mk file
+hol2dk mk $nb_parts file
 ```
-where `$nb_parts` is the number of files in which you want to split the proofs.
+where `$nb_parts` is the number of files in which you want to split proofs.

 Then generate `file.dk` with: